 It derives force from the metering provisions (Part XV) of the P&SA, to which reference should be made.
-It should also be read in conjunction with any relevant Agreed Procedures.
+It should also be read in conjunction with the relevant Agreed Procedures for, inter alia, operation of the data collection systems.